johnalison/WorkingPhilosophy/YouAreWhatYouThink.md

     connected to happiness.
 It allows you to pay attention to what actually matters.
 What skill is more important that that ?

+- Our only contact with reality (anything) is via our minds.
+In a sense all we have is our minds and our consciousness.
+Makes sense to put in the time to understand our mind and to know "how to use it".

+- Be mindful of moments when you disappoint yourself or others.
+Recognize it and apologize (to yourself and to those you disappoint) immediately if necessary.
+Immediately forgive yourself and begin again.

+- Meditation is the art of recognizing again and again and again that you are not who you think you are.
+(Its that simple)